Facebook May Be In Trouble

 Conclusion

 It's easy to say the sky is falling.
-It's also headline grabbing to do so.
+It's also headline-grabbing to do so.
 Further, it's quite unlikely.
 But for Facebook, Mark Zuckerberg sees that possibility.
 He is visiting the United States and yes, it is political.
 But he isn't running for office, he's running to save his company's reputation.

 Oh, and by the way, he is scheduled to sell upwards of $15 billion of stock in the next 18 months.